track-asia/trackasia-native/docs/src/design/archictural-problems-and-recommendations.md

 One example of introducing new component is supporting 3D maps in the future.
 This could mean rendering map tiles on a spherical globe instead of a flat 3D plane.
-At the time of writing Trackasia GL Native supports 2.5D extrusion for buildings and terrain tiles.
+At the time of writing TrackAsia GL Native supports 2.5D extrusion for buildings and terrain tiles.
 Supporting confidential datums like *GCJ-02* can also be achieved through this.

-#### Future Convergence with Trackasia Rust
+#### Future Convergence with TrackAsia Rust

-This document acknowledges the value proposition Trackasia Rust initiative brings.
-At the time of writing, Trackasia Native GL core is written in C++.
-Albeit written in C++, Trackasia Native GL code relies on immutable message passing between renderer and tile workers.
+This document acknowledges the value proposition TrackAsia Rust initiative brings.
+At the time of writing, TrackAsia Native GL core is written in C++.
+Albeit written in C++, TrackAsia Native GL code relies on immutable message passing between renderer and tile workers.
 Private functions also follow the *C++ move semantics*.
 This means, each private function takes ownership of the arguments passed to the function by